Impressive standard and optional equipment; good on gas; reasonable sticker price; advanced engine technology; long standard warranty

 Only base model offers manual transmission; not very quick; resale value getting better but still not at the Honda or Toyota level

-The choice between the Rio sedan and the Rio 5-door hatchback is up to you.
+The choice between the Rio sedan and Rio 5-door hatchback is up to you.
 Visually, we like the sedan's proportions, but for functionality, the 5-door hatchback is the more logical choice.
 Whichever model you pick, we'd opt for the EX trim, which has all the features you'll need.
-Add the Designer and Eco packages, and you'll come away with a very well-equipped car for well under $21,000.
+With the $1,000 Convenience package, which adds the SX's UVO eServices, power-folding mirrors and a backup camera, the price is still well under $20,000.
 Find a Kia Rio for sale

-The 2017 Rio 5-door come in three trims: LX, EX and SX.
-The Rio sedan is offered only in LX and EX.
+Both the 2016 Kia Rio and Rio 5-door come in three trims: LX, EX and SX.
 Only the LX sedan offers a choice between a 6-speed manual or a 6-speed automatic transmission.

-The Rio LX ($15,015 sedan, $16,345 5-door) includes a 6-speed manual transmission (sedan), 15-inch steel wheels with covers, heated power side mirrors, a rear defroster, a rear wiper/washer (on the 5-door), an AM/FM/CD/MP3 stereo with satellite radio and USB/auxiliary inputs, steering-wheel-mounted audio controls, a tilt steering column, air conditioning, a 60/40-split folding rear seat and cloth seating.
+The Rio LX ($14,990 sedan; $16,320 5-door) includes a 6-speed manual transmission (sedan), 15-inch steel wheels with covers, heated power side mirrors, a rear defroster, a rear wiper/washer (on the 5-door), an AM/FM/CD/MP3 stereo with satellite radio and USB/auxiliary inputs, steering-wheel-mounted audio controls, a tilt steering column, air conditioning, a 60/40-split folding rear seat and cloth seating.
 The Rio 5-door LX comes standard with a 6-speed automatic.

-The Rio EX ($18,605 sedan, $18,755 5-door) gains a 6-speed automatic transmission, power windows, power locks, keyless remote entry, Bluetooth, cruise control, A-pillar-mounted tweeters, a tilt-telescopic steering column and premium cloth seats.
+The Rio EX ($18,580 sedan; $18,730 5-door) gains a 6-speed automatic transmission, power windows, power locks, keyless remote entry, Bluetooth, cruise control, A-pillar-mounted tweeters, a tilt-telescopic steering column and premium cloth seats.

-The Rio SX ($21,755 5-door) adds a sport-tuned suspension, navigation with SiriusXM Traffic, push-button starting with a smart key, a power moonroof, heated front seats and leather seating surfaces.
-Also standard are ventilated front disc brakes, 17-in alloy wheels, power-folding side mirrors with turn-signal indicators, fog lights, LED taillights, UVO2 eServices, a rear backup camera, steering-wheel-mounted paddle shifters, auto on/off headlights and a soft-touch dash pad.
+The Rio SX ($21,580 sedan; $21,730 5-door) adds a sport-tuned suspension, navigation with SiriusXM Traffic, push-button starting with a smart key, a power moonroof, heated front seats and leather seating surfaces.
+Also standard are ventilated front disc brakes, 17-in alloy wheels, power-folding side mirrors with turn-signal indicators, fog lights, LED taillights, UVO eServices, a rear backup camera, steering-wheel-mounted paddle shifters, auto on/off headlights and a soft-touch dash pad.

 Options for the LX are limited to a 6-speed automatic transmission, power windows, power locks and keyless entry.
-The EX Eco Package adds Idle Stop and Go, UVO2, a rearview camera and auto headlights.
-The Designer Package adds black-and-grey cloth and leather seating with contrasting stitching, a rearview camera, a 4.3-in color touchscreen and automatic headlights.
+The EX Eco Package adds Idle Stop/Go, UVO, a rear backup camera and auto headlights.
+The Designer Package adds black and grey cloth and leather seating with contrasting stitching, a rearview camera, a 4.3-inch color touchscreen and automatic headlights.